 © Anna Rowlands

-Dr Anna Rowlands is the Founding Chair of the Centre for Catholic Social Thought and Practice at Durham University.
+Dr Anna Rowlands is St. Hilda Associate Professor of Catholic Social Thought and Practice and the Founding Chair of the Centre for Catholic Social Thought and Practice at Durham University.
 She teaches Political Theology in the Department of Theology and Religion, University of Durham and is Deputy Director of the Centre for Catholic Studies there.
 She has a chapter in our book of essays, Together for the Common Good: Towards a National Conversation.

 Jim Wallis, On God’s Side: What Religion Forgets and Politics Hasn’t Learned About Serving the Common Good, Lion, 2013, Preface, xi.